EranBoudjnah/CleanArchitectureForAndroid/README.md

 - Code quality checks using ktlint
 - Code quality checks using detekt

+### Choices

+- **Mappers as classes** vs. **mapping extension functions** When mapping between models, we have several options.
+The primary decision is between mapper classes and mapping extension functions.

+  While extension functions are more concise, using them for mapping limits our choices of testing frameworks (Mockito, for example, cannot stub static functions).

+  How about injecting the mapper extension functions?
+We could do that.
+However, this removes the benefits of conciseness almost entirely.
+It also makes navigation to the implementation harder.

+  And so, I opted for the slightly more verbose concrete mapper classes.

+- Mocking framework
+  I have used both [Mockito-Kotlin](https://github.com/mockito/mockito-kotlin) and [Mockk](https://mockk.io/) in this project to demonstrate how the use of each would look.

+  My personal preference remains **Mockito-Kotlin**.
+I find the code easier to read and follow when using it.
+At the time of writing, judging by the number of stars on each repository, the industry seems to lean towards Mockk.

 ### Links

 [Clean Architecture for Android on Amazon](https://amzn.to/43cUuhb "Clean Architecture for Android")